Aliasgar12345/FUTURE_FS_01/README.md

 ## 🌟 Overview

 This portfolio site serves as a central hub to present my work and highlight the projects I've done during my internship and beyond.
-It's fully responsive and built using **HTML** and **CSS** only.
+It's fully responsive and built using **HTML**,**CSS** and **JavaScript** only.

 ### 🚀 Live Demo
 👉 [Visit Live Website](https://aliasgar12345.github.io/FUTURE_FS_01/)